hesman100/RoninBot_claude/LEADERBOARD_CLEANUP.md

 ## Notes

-- The original script uses a whitelist approach (only keeping specific user IDs) which is commented out.
-For more aggressive cleaning, you can uncomment this section.
+- The original script had a more aggressive approach with wildcard patterns and activity filters, but this was removed to protect legitimate users like "hes man".
+- The current implementation only removes specific test usernames to ensure legitimate users are preserved.
 - Always back up your database before running cleanup operations.
-- Test users with login_method='tele' and at least 5 activities are preserved to avoid deleting legitimate Telegram users.
+- If you need to implement more aggressive cleaning, modify the SQL query to include additional specific test usernames.